meltingsemicolon/PMS/readme.md

 # PMS (Prison management system) project
-hello this project is like nothing we have done before and fun fact its out first project haha
+hello this project is like nothing we have done before and fun fact its out first project